VirgoCX Design System

 Alongside the system, I created the company’s logo variations for overseas business expansion, ensuring brand consistency across different markets.

-The design system and brand assets not only streamlined collaboration between design and engineering but also reduced design debt, improved visual consistency, and accelerated the rollout of new features and global initiatives.
+The design system and brand assets not only streamlined collaboration between design and engineering but also reduced repeated work, improved visual consistency, and accelerated the rollout of new features and global initiatives.

 Examples of areas for improvement: